Product May Have Been Discontinued

 The first ingredient in this dog food is bison meal.
 Bison meal is considered a meat concentrate and contains nearly 300% more protein than fresh bison.

 The third ingredient is bison.
-Although it’s a quality item, raw bison contains about 80% water.
+Although it’s a quality item, raw bison contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.